 I started my corporate career at the leading employer branding company Universum, where I initially worked with their research panel, but soon became the product manager of a product line of career websites helping young professionals excel in their careers.
 Later I went into the TV business to work for what was then one of the leading TV content production groups, Zodiak Media (now Banijay).
 There I built what was their first in-house music publishing company, capturing revenue streams from film and TV show music royalties.
 In 2010 I moved to Moscow, Russia, to help Zodiak build up a new TV production company there called Mastiff.
 We managed to successfully break into the very saturated and heavily relationship-based Russian TV market, launching Russian versions of top rating shows like Fort Boyard, That’s my kid! and Paradise Hotel.
 In 2013 I returned to Belarus under the flag of Schibsted, one of Europe’s largest media corporations, to head what was soon to become the largest online marketplace in Belarus.
 By the end of 2017 Kufar enjoyed a Top of Mind over 68%, had over half a million daily active users who listed almost 60,000 new classified ads every day.
 In 2018 I moved back to Sweden to head the online comparison marketplace Comprado.
 In 2020 I launched Tendelin – a procurement platform for offshore tech assets.

-In parallel with my professional life I run the Russian-language blog Antimif, followed by around 20,000 readers and focusing on dismantling political myths and nurturing sensible response against fake news and government propaganda.
+In parallel with my professional life I run the Russian-language blog Antimif that focuses on dismantling political myths and nurturing sensible response against fake news and government propaganda.
 Since 2018 I also run the satirical social profile Aliens About Humans.
-You can learn more about me and my work by following the links below: